-under provisions of Section 402 of the Clean Water Act and Chapter 26 of the Texas Water Code may discharge to surface water in the state only according to monitoring requirements and other conditions set forth in this general permit, as well as the rules of the Texas Commission on Environmental Quality (TCEQ or Commission), the laws of the State of Texas, and other orders of the Commission of the TCEQ.
+Construction sites that discharge stormwater associated with construction activity located in the state of Texas may discharge to surface water in the state only according to monitoring requirements and other conditions set forth in this general permit, as well as the rules of the Texas Commission on Environmental Quality (TCEQ or Commission), the laws of the State of Texas, and other orders of the Commission of the TCEQ.
 The issuance of this general permit does not grant to the permittee the right to use private or public property for conveyance of stormwater and certain non-stormwater discharges along the discharge route.
 This includes property belonging to but not limited to any individual, partnership, corporation or other entity.
 Neither does this general permit authorize any invasion of personal rights nor any violation of federal, state, or local laws or regulations.
 It is the responsibility of the permittee to acquire property rights as may be necessary to use the discharge route.